llpeterson/internetworking/trend.md

 right, it should be possible to nest one virtualized resource inside another virtualized resource, since after all, a virtual resource should behave just like a physical resources and we know how to virtualize physical resources!
-Or said another way, being able to virtualize a virtual resource is the best proof that you have done a good job of virtualizing the original physical resource.
+Said another way, being able to virtualize a virtual resource is the best proof that you have done a good job of virtualizing the original physical resource.
+To re-purpose the mythoology of the World Turtle: It's virtual networks all the way down.

 The actual VXLAN header is simple.
 It includes a 24-bit *Virtual Network Id* (VNI), plus some flag bits.
 It also implies a particular